Hong Kong media tycoon Jimmy Lai ordered back to jail

 He was placed under house arrest and banned from speaking publicly, including on Twitter.

-But the Court of Final Appeal on Thursday granted the prosecution leave to appeal the bail decision, after they said a lower judge may "have erred in his construction or application" of Article 42 in the new legislation.
+But the Court of Final Appeal on Thursday granted the prosecution leave to appeal the bail decision, after they said a lower court judge may "have erred in his construction or application" of Article 42 of the new legislation.

 That article states that bail should not be granted unless the judge sees sufficient grounds to believe the defendant will not commit the alleged offence again.

-"We have held that it is reasonably arguable that the Judge's decision was erroneous and that his order admitting the respondent to bail was invalid," a determination handed down by the Court of Final Appeal read.
+"We have held that it is reasonably arguable that the Judge's decision was erroneous and that his order admitting the respondent to bail was invalid," a determination handed down by the appeal committee of the Court of Final Appeal read.

 It also granted the prosecution's application for Lai to be held in custody pending the appeal, to be heard on February 1.